 Start with the VISTA as a single stroller by using the included bassinet or Toddler Seat or attaching an infant car seat, then add the lower RumbleSeat when it's time to stroll with two.

 UPPAbaby introduced the VISTA V2 in 2020, adding upgrades like enhanced all-wheel suspension for a smoother ride, a redesigned sun canopy with extra ventilation, and a no-rethread harness for easy adjustments.
-The VISTA V2 is not changing for 2021, other than in colors.

 The price of the VISTA includes more accessories sold separately for the Mockingbird: an overnight-approved bassinet, stroller rain cover, and two bug covers for the stroller and bassinet.
 The Mockingbird comes with a sun shade that can be attached to the canopy for additional coverage.